The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Proposition : free energy lower bound

+We now prove Lemma~\ref{lem:Hdec12bd}.
 The main error in \eqref{e:Hdec1bd} is the one with the factor $N^2 (\ell^3+b^2\ell^2)$, which is of order $b$ smaller than the main error term in the upper bound \eqref{e:qf-ub-1}.
-The reason we gain an additional factor $b$ here, roughly speaking, is due to the fact that the leading error from the left side of a square is cancelled by that from the right side provided that the densities of the two neighboring squares are the same.
+The reason we gain an additional factor $b$ here, roughly speaking, is due to the fact that the leading error from the left side of a square is canceled by that from the right side provided that the densities of the two neighboring squares are the same.
 Since the density variation is of order $b$, the next order error carries an additional factor $b$.
-(A similar cancelation could be obtained also in the upper bound \eqref{e:qf-ub-1}.
+(A similar cancelation could have been obtained also in the upper bound \eqref{e:qf-ub-1}.
 Since this refined estimate is not needed in this paper, we chose not to present it for the sake of simplicity.)

 \begin{proof}[Proof of \eqref{e:Hdec1bd}] Estimating $Q$ by \eqref{e:Qz} and $\bar n_\alpha$ by \eqref{e:nbarbd}, the difference of the contributions of the external potential is